 - Disposal Considerations

-We encourage authors to include photographs or images in their articles, but authors should ensure that they have permission to use the provided images prior to submitting them to us.
+We encourage authors to include photographs or images that illustrate their articles, but authors should ensure that they have permission to use the provided images prior to submitting them to us.
 We will provide a stock photo to accompany articles that are submitted without images.
 Please provide a caption for each image.

 Author Information and Image Credits